 The primary applications for asbestos felt included:

-The asbestos content of these products historically ranges from 15 percent to 85 percent, with almost all manufacturers using the common chrysotile form, also known as “white asbestos.”
-Because asbestos felt is friable, easily releasing toxic dust particles into the air when worked with or disturbed, it poses a major asbestos exposure risk.
+The asbestos content of these products was historically 85 percent, with almost all manufacturers using the common chrysotile form, also known as “white asbestos.”
+Because asbestos felt is friable, easily releasing toxic dust particles into the air when worked with or disturbed, it poses a major exposure risk.

-Asbestos flooring felt is one of the few asbestos products completely banned in the U.S., and regulations now require other products to contain no more than 1 percent asbestos.
+Asbestos flooring felt is one of the few asbestos products completely banned in the U.S., and regulations now require other products to contain less than one percent asbestos.
 However, old asbestos felt remains in the floors and roofs of millions of American buildings constructed between 1900 and 1980.

 Our Patient Advocates can answer your questions about asbestos exposure and help you find a top attorney.